omnidotdev/template-metarepo/README.md

 > [!WARNING]
 > Services might have their own setup requirements, such as environment variable configuration.
 Consult the service README to make sure you have satisfied all of the initial requirements.

+## License

+The code in this repository is licensed under MIT, &copy; Brian Cooper and Omni LLC.
+See <a href="LICENSE.md">LICENSE.md</a> for more information.